Frijol/climate-change/GLOSSARY.md

 ## overburden
 the material that lies above an area suitable for economic exploitation (e.g. soil, plants above a potential mine)

+## oversupply
+"a condition when the grid has more generation being produced from all of the resources on the grid than is needed, based on the load—in other words, an imbalance between electricity supply and demand" [CPUC, 11][CPUC]

 ## OWC
 oscillating water column: a vertical chamber drilled into a cliff where waves push aboveground air up the tube through a turbine